• Skip to primary navigation

 The tree permits are valid rain or snow, and no refunds will be given for bad weather.

-Trees must be cut with hand tools, such as a handsaw or an axe.
-Chainsaws and power saws are strictly prohibited.
+Any tree species may be hewed.
 Tree selections include Douglas fir, Ponderosa pine, Lodge pole pine and Rocky Mountain juniper.

 By cutting a Christmas tree, the permit holders will assist Golden Gate Canyon State Park in thinning overcrowded and dense vegetation.
 This selective thinning will improve the overall forest health and reduce the impacts of future wildfires.